IraAngeles-IBM/istio101/create-ingress-gateway/README.md

 1. If you have a paid cluster:

     a.
 Configure the guestbook default route with the Istio Ingress Gateway.
 The `guestbook-gateway.yaml` file is in this repository (istio101) in the `plans` directory.
+If you are in the directory from following the instructions in the previous lab, run:

+    ```shell
+    cd ../../plans
+    ```

     ```shell
     kubectl create -f guestbook-gateway.yaml